soundpress/RulesOfNYC/docs/c08/index.rst

 *§ 2-07 Terms and Fees.* ::

-The term of a license or registration shall be two (2) years.
+The term of a license or Class 1 or Class 2 registration shall be two (2) years.
 The fee for investigation of a license applicant shall be five thousand dollars ($5,000), and the fee for each vehicle in excess of one (1) operated, pursuant to a license shall be five hundred dollars ($500).
 The fee for investigation of a Class 2 registration applicant, pursuant to 17 RCNY § 2-03 shall be three thousand and five hundred dollars ($3,500), and the fee for each vehicle operated, pursuant to a Class 2 registration shall be five hundred dollars ($500).
 The fee for investigation of a Class 1 registration applicant shall be one thousand dollars ($1,000), and the fee for each vehicle operated, pursuant to a Class 1 registration shall be four hundred dollars ($400).
 There shall be no fee for a Class 1 registrant that is a Not-For-Profit Corporation.
 The fee for investigation of a trade waste broker registration application shall be five thousand dollars ($5,000).
+The term of a Class 3 registration shall be five (5) years.
+The fee for investigation of a Class 3 registration applicant shall be four thousand dollars ($4,000).